 Our range of XRF analysers is easy to operate, requiring minimum user training.
-Self-contained and requiring no gas purge, the benchtop Lab-X3500 and the handheld X-MET8000 deliver cost-effective sulfur analysis at the laboratory or on-board a ship.
+Self-contained and requiring no gas purge, the benchtop Lab-X5000 and Lab-X3500, along with the handheld X-MET8000, deliver cost-effective sulfur analysis at the laboratory or on-board a ship.
 The X-MET is fully portable and can be taken from ship to ship, port to port, if spot-checks are required.
 Potentially expensive sample spills or cup leakages are prevented by the use of our simple-to-assemble safety window.
 The analysers are factory-calibrated using reference materials according to industry standard test method procedures.
 With an intuitive user interface, operators also have the ability to create their own calibrations to meet other applications requirements.

 As maritime emissions regulations change, XRF can be depended upon to provide fast, reliable and easy fuels analysis.

-At Hitachi High-Tech, we are able to provide you with both benchtop analysers (Lab-X3500) which are ideal on-board a ship or in a lab, and field-portable analysers (X-MET8000).
+At Hitachi High-Tech, we are able to provide you with both benchtop analysers (Lab-X5000 and Lab-X3500) which are ideal on-board a ship or in a lab, and field-portable analysers (X-MET8000).